Comprehensive pet insurance with low excess

 Can you get pet insurance with no excess?

-You can get pet insurance without excess.
+Yes, you can get pet insurance without excess.
 It’s sometimes called “no excess pet insurance”, or “0 excess pet insurance”.
 This is where you won’t have to pay an excess charge when you make a claim.

+However, having no excess charge doesn’t always mean the insurance is cheaper.
 Policies without excess can have more expensive premiums, meaning you pay more every month.
-Some zero excess pet insurance requires co-payment instead, which is when you agree an amount to pay towards vet fees.
+Some zero excess pet insurance need you to pay co-pay instead, which is when you have to pay a certain amount of your vet fees when you claim.

 Because you only pay excess when you claim, it’s important to weigh up the more regular costs of your premium.

-At the moment, Napo doesn’t offer zero excess pet insurance, but our excess is one of the lowest you can get.
+At the moment, Napo doesn’t offer zero excess pet insurance.
+But our excess is one of the lowest you can get.
 You also don’t need to pay it on every claim, just once a year for each different condition.

 What is variable excess on pet insurance?